Smart village: Off-grid communities

-About 80% of world's population live in rural areas and majority of these people do not have access to electricity.
-Due to lack of employment people from rural areas migrate to urban areas where they find employment opportunities much easily because of industrial infrastructure established primarily on availability of electricity.
-International Renewable Energy Agency (IRENA) power generation projects based on renewable energy technology at low cost are the attractive option for off-grid electrification in most of the rural areas of Asian countries.
-Its work will satisfy the rural electricity demand and provide employment opportunities to minimize the rapid urbanization.
+Roughly 80% of the world's population lives in rural areas, a majority of which do not have consistent access to electricity.
+Due to underemployment, residents of rural areas often migrate to urban localities, where employment opportunities are more easily available due to robust industrial infrastructure and consistent availability of electricity.
+Low-cost, IRENA-sponsored power generation projects based on renewable energy present an attractive option for off-grid electrification of rural areas in Asian countries.